-When Hannah Gallagher arrived at Worcester Polytechnic Institute last summer, she knew her life as a college freshman at the rigorous engineering school was going to be busy.
-What she didn't count on, however, was all the fun extracurricular activities she wanted to fit in among her classes.
+When Hannah Gallagher arrived at college last summer, she knew her life as a college freshman at the rigorous engineering school was going to be busy.
+What she didn't count on was the fun extracurricular activities she wanted to fit in among her classes.
 And she needed to figure out how to do that when her college schedule looked so different from anything she had in high school.

 Trying to plan your time when your classes only meet a few times a week, your deadlines are few and far between and your calendar appears filled with blocks of free time is one of the biggest challenges facing incoming college freshmen.
 Luckily, there are a few tricks you can learn early on that will make your first year a success.

 “Going into school, I was so nervous about falling behind, I felt I had to do everything,” says Gallagher.
 She was meticulous about doing extra problems, combing through study guides, examining all the extra resources professors gave out.
 After a while, she learned to pick and choose what was going to help the most, thus saving herself hours of time.